-(And for the record, only one of those articles explores how horrifyingly tiny our federal transit budget is; most of them are classist, ableist garbage about how one might meet a guy who smells like pee on the train.)
+(And for the record, only one of those articles explores how horrifyingly tiny our federal transit budget is; most of them are classist, ableist garbage.)

-There are simple ways that journalists can purge unexamined pro-car bias from their work — and usually, it starts with readers pressuring them to do it.
+There are simple ways that journalists can purge their unexamined car culture bias from their work, and there are lots of guidelines they can follow to improve their coverage.
 But until every American news source recognizes the impact of car culture on its reporting, the media will continue to reinforce auto supremacy.
 Just like it (almost) always has.